-Stonefield arose in 1860 as a simple, vernacular two-story, one-over-one-room frame house on a high brick basement (finished, and used as a dining room).
+Stonefield arose in 1860 in the city of Charlottesville as a simple, vernacular, two-story, one-over-one-room frame house on a high brick basement (finished, and used as a dining room).
 Between 1880 and 1884, new owner Mason Gordon added a two-story Victorian Queen Anne “façade,” two rooms in width and one room deep, effectively masking the original rambling vernacular structure.
 In 1915, Nancy Burr Gordon, Mason’s daughter, moved the school that she had operated downtown since 1911 to the house where it became Stonefield School.
-Stonefield served as Gordon’s residence and school house until the year after her death in 1954.
+Stonefield served as Gordon’s residence and schoolhouse until the year after her death in 1954.
 The school then merged with the University Country Day School to form Belfield School and moved elsewhere.

 VLR: Virginia Landmarks Register